lisenet/kubernetes-homelab/kubecost/README.md

 * Configure our Prometheus to scrape the cost-model `/metrics` endpoint,
 * Add Prometheus recording rules to enable certain Kubecost features.

-Note that we can supply any value as a token, it does not seem to be validated, deployment works regardless.
+Note that we do not have to supply any value as a token, it does not seem to be validated, deployment works regardless.

 ```
 helm upgrade --install kubecost kubecost/cost-analyzer \